This blog post was originally posted on April 28, 2016, and was updated on May 24, 2017.

 Housed in the Railroad Museum just south of the city center, the Mercado de Motores is a monthly event featuring handcrafts, artisanal foods, antiques, live music, food trucks and more.
 The museum is also open so you climb on old steam engines and peer into 1940’s dining cars complete with the original serving china!
 The Mercado draws young and old and is a great way to spend an off-the-beaten path Madrid afternoon.

 5. Take a food tour

-What better way to start your day than with our Huertas Neighborhood Food and Market Tour?
+What better way to start your day than with our Hidden Madrid Food & Market Adventure?
 Experience the Literary Quarter’s many small, family-run shops and restaurants then eat you way through a local market, all led by an expert local guide who is excited to share the hidden corners of Madrid with you!
 In the afternoon you’ll still have time to see the sights!